kimsama/UniRx/Assets/UniRx/Examples/BufferSkill/ReadMe.md

-= UniRX RPG Samle =
+UniRX RPG Samle
+===

-Create a Subject and Observable.
+First, create Subject and Observable.
 Note the Observable is subscribed when a Character is no longer alive.

 ```
     Subject<Character> heroDeadSubject;